Big Opportunities in the Heart of NYC!

 Living near the City College of New York means you're in the heart of Harlem, New York City’s best neighborhoods, with easy access to classes, labs, and student life.
 CCNY off-campus housing that’s just a short walk from campus.
 Students can pick from different room types and enjoy cool extras like free Wi-Fi, laundry, a gym, and outdoor areas for sports or barbecues.

-If you prefer to live off-campus, amber helps students find verified, affordable housing options near CCNY.
+If you prefer to live off-campus student housing in New York City, amber helps students find verified, affordable housing options near CCNY.
 From shared apartments to private rooms, Amber connects you with student-friendly spaces that fit your needs and budget.

 Here are some popular student housing options near City College of New York: